Mayo county ladies' football team: League

-Mayo's round 1 2014 Division 1 league campaign began on 2 February in Mallow where they were narrowly defeated by Cork, 1-10 to 1-08.
-Mayo next travelled to Healy Park in Omagh to face Tyrone where they decisively defeated Tyrone by 5-17 to 0-04.
-In round 3 Mayo faced off against Dublin in Ballyheane, Co.
-Mayo where they were defeated by Dublin by a score line of 2-12 to 2-09.
-In round 4, Mayo comfortably beat Laois at home by 7-10 to 0-09.
-On 9 March, Mayo next travelled to Donegal where they won by 1 point, 2-17 to 4-10.
-In round 6 Mayo travelled to Kerry where they never really looked in the game, a win for Kerry with a final score line of 4-15 to 0-10.
-Mayo's final game of the division stages was against Monaghan in Ballina where a close game ended in a Mayo win, 0-12 to 0-09.
+Mayo's round 1 2014 Division 1 league campaign began on 2 February in Mallow where they were narrowly defeated by Cork, 1–10 to 1–08.
+Mayo next travelled to Healy Park in Omagh to face Tyrone where they decisively defeated Tyrone by 5–17 to 0–04.
+In round 3 Mayo faced off against Dublin in Ballyheane, County Mayo where they were defeated by Dublin by a score line of 2–12 to 2–09.
+In round 4, Mayo comfortably beat Laois at home by 7–10 to 0–09.
+On 9 March, Mayo next travelled to Donegal where they won by 1 point, 2–17 to 4–10.
+In round 6 Mayo travelled to Kerry where they never really looked in the game, a win for Kerry with a final score line of 4–15 to 0–10.
+Mayo's final game of the division stages was against Monaghan in Ballina where a close game ended in a Mayo win, 0–12 to 0–09.
 Mayo ended the campaign 5th, not a high enough finish to get into the semi-finals (4W, 0D, 3L).

 Championship

 The 2014 championship for Mayo began in the qualifiers against Westmeath on 9 August.
 Though Westmeath trailed by nine points at one point in the first half, they managed a comeback to level the game with minutes left in the game.
-However, a Cora Staunton tally of 2-06 and a late free from Mayo clinched the win, a final score line of 3-08 to 1-13.
-In the quarter final Mayo were pitted against the defending champions Cork in O'Moore Park in Tullamore.
-Despite being close for large parts of the game and heroics by Helena Lohan to stop a ball on the goal line from going in, Cork eventually edged out Mayo in the second half, a final score of 1-15 to 0-09, knocking Mayo out of the competition.
+However, a Cora Staunton tally of 2–06 and a late free from Mayo clinched the win, a final score line of 3–08 to 1–13.
+In the quarter-final Mayo were pitted against the defending champions Cork in O'Moore Park in Tullamore.
+Despite being close for large parts of the game and heroics by Helena Lohan to stop a ball on the goal line from going in, Cork eventually edged out Mayo in the second half, a final score of 1–15 to 0–09, knocking Mayo out of the competition.
 At the end of the 2014 season Peter Clarke stepped down as the Mayo manager.
 Frank Browne was appointed the new manager for 2015.